Stock events for Contineum Therapeutics, Inc. (CTNM)

 Overview of Contineum Therapeutics, Inc.’s business

-Contineum Therapeutics, Inc. is a clinical-stage biopharmaceutical company focused on discovering and developing oral small molecule therapies for neuroscience, inflammation, and immunology indications with unmet medical needs in the United States.
-Its major product candidates include PIPE-791 for IPF, PrMS, and chronic pain; PIPE-307 in Phase 2 trials for RRMS and MDD; and CTX-343, a peripherally restricted LPA1R antagonist in earlier development.
+Contineum Therapeutics, Inc. (CTNM) is a clinical-stage biopharmaceutical company focused on discovering and developing novel, oral small molecule therapies for neuroscience, inflammation, and immunology (NI&I) indications.
+The company is advancing a pipeline of internally-developed programs with multiple drug candidates in clinical trials, including PIPE-791, a LPA1R inhibitor for IPF, PrMS, and chronic pain; PIPE-307, a M1 receptor inhibitor for RRMS and major depressive disorder; and CTX-343, a peripherally restricted LPA1R antagonist.

 CTNM’s Geographic footprint